kimberlymcm/mexicanDemography/README.md

 # mexicanDemography
-Collection of scripts related to project on Mexican demography
+Collection of scripts related to grad school project on Mexican demography